 First, I parked by the gate where a track from Burnhope meets the B6277.

 Indeed, I’d been there 24 hours before, eyeing up possible showers, only to meet up with a guy setting up for that day’s grouse shoot just before I set off.
-I found i was likely to be in their way, and since lots of them have guns, and deferral by a day would be no loss to me, I scurried off to Allenheads (see below).
+I found I was likely to be in their way, and since lots of them had guns, and deferral by a day would be no loss to me, I scurried off to Allenheads (see below).

 The next day happened to be even nicer.
 Great Stony Hill (2323ft) is easy from here, less than an hour’s round trip.
 I went out past the old mine workings of Blackway Hole until I could see a fence crossing the track, then veered up the hill.
 With cairn and trig point, and indeed a few stones, it’s one of the best viewpoints for the Cross Fell ridge, and indeed the northern Pennines in general.